utk-team/utk/sources-doc/sampler_PMJ.md

 Progressive Multi-Jittered(0,2) (PMJ02): Generalizes the previous techniques.
 If we subdivide the unit square into equal rectangles, each sample falls into its own rectangle.

 C++ Implementation of [[PMJ]](https://graphics.pixar.com/library/ProgressiveMultiJitteredSampling/paper.pdf)

+`ProgressiveMultiJittered02_Pharr_2dd` implements Matt Pharr's variant from the JCGT article "Efficient Generation of Points that Satisfy Two-Dimensional Elementary Intervals" focusing on fast PMJ02 sampling.

 ## License